hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-user-wp-cli user

-The function adds support for wp-cli to the user account
+This function adds support for wp-cli to the user account

 *******************************************************************